 They don’t care about SEO.
 They believe in the notion of listing the products and hoping everything will fall into place.

 But, even after a tonne of promotion, Google may still hate your site.

 This is where these brilliant SEO tips for Ecommerce Business will help your website move on the right track.

 Proper keyword research is the gold mine of Ecommerce SEO

 I can’t stress enough on the importance of finding the right keyword.
 If you can work on keyword research, the hard part of Ecommerce SEO drops down to 50%.

 Your research should boil down to finding local long tail specific keywords for the product pages.
-You should focus less on the homepage and give more priority to the landing pages.
+You should focus less on the homepage designs and give more priority to the landing pages.
 Why?
 Because your product pages get the most share of traffic from Search Engines.

 Users that land directly on your homepage is most likely direct traffic.
 Now, direct traffic isn’t bad.
 It means they know your brand.